uc-cdis/gen3.org/content/resources/user/using-api.md

 * * *

-## Queries in the Submission Portal: GraphQL
+## Queries in the Submission Portal: GraphiQL
 * * *

 Queries can directly run in the submission portal by clicking the "Query" magnifying glass or directly at: https://data.mycommons.org/graphql.
 The query portal has been optimized to autocomplete fields based on content, increase speed and responsiveness, and generally make it easier for Gen3 members to find information.